pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 In this document, we attempt to make User Attributes useful.

-# Subpacket Registry Merging
+# Subpacket Registry Unification

-User Attribute Packets are simple containers for User Attribute Subpackets.
+User Attribute Packets are simple containers for one or more User Attribute Subpackets.
 These subpackets are wire-format compatible with Signature Subpackets, but the only currently defined type is the Image Attribute Subpacket type.
 It appears likely that this subpacket was originally intended to be a certification signature subpacket, but was removed to keep signature sizes manageable.
 As a result, the User Attribute Packet was created to contain large subpackets, but only this one subpacket type was ever added to its registry.

-We therefore (re)merge the Signature and Image Attribute subpacket registries:
+We therefore (re)unify the Signature and Image Attribute subpacket registries:

 * The OpenPGP Signature Subpacket Registry should be renamed to "OpenPGP Subpacket Registry".
 * It should have an added column indicating whether each subpacket is permitted for use in a User Attribute Packet, with the default value of "no".
 * The OpenPGP Image Attribute Subpacket Registry should be deleted.

-# Image Attribute Subpacket Deprecation
+## Image Attribute Subpacket

 The Image Attribute Subpacket has some odd features, and is wildly over-specified: